AdilHannaoui/Data-Analysis/ChIP-seq_workflow.md

 4. -b: output in the BAM format
 5. -o: output file

+When obtaining BAM files, it is crucial to ensure they are both sorted and indexed to perform subsequent peak calling.
+Sambamba is a tool that allows these two steps to be executed simultaneously, optimizing the workflow.
+Alternatively, samtools can be used; however, this would require running two separate commands to sort and index the BAM files, respectively.<br><br>

+Another important consideration is that when executing Bowtie2 for alignment, achieving 100% mapping is rare.
+Additionally, within the mapped regions, duplicates may be present.
+For accurate analysis, it is essential to remove both duplicates and unmapped regions, as they can skew the final results.
+Sambamba offers a specific option to address this issue effectively.
+In this repository, the two commands are shown separately, but they can be integrated using pipes for greater efficiency.

 ```bash
 $ sambamba sort -t 2 \
                 -o /reads_mapped.bam /reads_mapped_sorted.bam
 ```
 ```bash
 $ sambamba view -h \
                 -t 2 \